 While maintaining core engagement with contemporary marketing practice, our staff enrich our courses with novel marketing ideas drawn from both the contemporary business world and cutting-edge academic research.

-Our new building provides you with a stunning new work environment, offering:
+Our EBS building provides you with a stunning new work environment, offering:

 This course provides excellent preparation for further academic study, and many of our postgraduates go on to successful academic careers, both in the UK and overseas.